bitswan-space/bitswan-space.github.io/blog/content/posts/workspacetutorial.md

 bitswan workspace init --domain=<your_domain> --mkcert gitops_name
 ```

-after you add
+Update your hosts file by adding this:

 ```bash
 127.0.0.1 <your_domain>
 ```
-to your hosts at `/etc/hosts` you should be good to go.
-You have to have certs in order to have https working locally without any external domain, because without https the workspace won't be working corretly.
+at `/etc/hosts`.
+Do this only when you want to run the workspaces locally.
+With the mkcerts and your domain in hosts file, you should be good to go.
+Without the certs you won't be able to open the editor later on using the https, which causes the editor to not work properly.

 4. **Access the Editor**

 After running the initialization command, the CLI will provide you with a URL and a password.
-If everything is configured correctly, you should see your VS Code-based editor successfully deployed.
+If everything is configured correctly, you should see your VS Code editor successfully deployed.

 Example output:
 ```bash